Polarcus: Background

 The company described itself as having a strong environmental focus that aims to decrease emissions to both sea and air.
-Polarcus vessels have received high energy efficiency and environmental performance ratings.
+Polarcus vessels were the first fleet in the world to receive the DNV accredited Triple E rating for high energy efficiency and environmental performance ratings.

-Polarcus provided worldwide seismic data acquisition services and Multi-Client library data as well as seismic data imaging to help energy companies find oil and gas reserves offshore.

-The company was founded in 2008 in Dubai, UAE.
+Founded in 2008 in Dubai, UAE, Polarcus completed projects across the globe from Greenland to Sakhalin, Russia.
 After defaulting on debts, lenders took control of the company in January 2021.
 Shearwater GeoServices bought six seismic acquisition vessels for $127.5 million and streamers and related seismic equipment formerly owned by Polarcus for $50 million.